Team Ausome is running to create more spaces in their much-needed programs

 As Executive Director Jamie Logue explains, Ausome Ottawa is more than sports.
 “We’re about building courage, connection and community—on and off the field of play.
 Where children grow their courage muscles, confidence and independence.
 Where meaningful connections and friendships form between teammates and families.
 And where we come together as a community to build an autism-inclusive future.”

-That’s why Team Ausome is doubly excited to be back in person for the Tamarack Ottawa Race Weekend.
-“Not only will this be the first time in more than two years that we’ve been able to be together as one big team—athletes, families, staff, volunteers, coaches, partners, donors and supporters,” Logue says, “as an official charity partner, we’re also running to raise funds to create more spaces in our spring and summer programs, so that more children will get their chance to play too.”
+That’s why Team Ausome is excited to be back for Tamarack Ottawa Race Weekend.
+“As an official charity partner, we’re running to raise funds to create more spaces in our spring and summer programs, so that more children will get their chance to play too.”

 Programs like its Family Run Club, where children practice physical literacy and learn proper running form through fun games and activities right alongside their family members.
 Every week, the Ausome coach, staff and volunteers lead the group through lesson plans that let everyone set their own goals while building up their confidence and endurance.
 And this year, the group will have the Tamarack Ottawa Race Weekend as a goal to work towards!

-14-year-old William is one of many Ausome athletes who can’t wait for race day.
+15-year-old William is one of many Ausome athletes who can’t wait for race day.
 Through years of Run Club and other programs, William has not only learned how to run, he has learned to love it.
-Last fall, he set a new personal best by completing his first 5K run—and he did it in an amazing 23 minutes!
-Now, with running mate Dad by his side, he has his eyes set on a new personal best.
 That’s the kind of life-changing impact that Ausome Ottawa works to make in the lives of all its athletes and families.

 Are you looking for a great cause to run and fundraise for this Tamarack Ottawa Race Weekend?
 Join Team Ausome and help them hit their fundraising goal of getting more children like William active this summer and creating a more autism-inclusive community for all.